 - enhance grid reliability;

-- enable the energy transition.
+- enable the integration of renewable energies.

 To meet these three challenges, Elia plans to: